Keystone Encores: Critical reception

+More Keystone albums

-More Keystone albumsLive at Keystone is a two-disc LP released in 1973.
+Live at Keystone is a two-disc LP released in 1973.
 It was the first album to contain songs recorded at the July 10 and 11, 1973 concerts at the Keystone in Berkeley.
-In 1988 it was re-released, with additional tracks, as two separate CDs — Live at Keystone Volume I and Live at Keystone Volume II.Keystone Companions: The Complete 1973 Fantasy Recordings is a four-CD album released in 2012.
+In 1988 it was re-released, with additional tracks, as two separate CDs — Live at Keystone Volume I and Live at Keystone Volume II.

+Keystone Companions: The Complete 1973 Fantasy Recordings is a four-CD album released in 2012.
 It contains remastered versions of all the tracks from the Live at Keystone and Keystone Encores albums, plus seven previously unreleased tracks from the same dates.
 The songs on Keystone Companions are presented in the order they were performed in concert.